Louis Alexandre de La Rochefoucauld, 6th Duke of La Rochefoucauld

+Early life

+La Rochefoucauld was born into the House of La Rochefoucauld, one of the oldest and most famous French noble families, originating in La Roche in the 10th-11th centuries.
+He was the only son of Jean-Baptiste de La Rochefoucauld de Roye, who was killed in the 1746 Duc d'Anville expedition, and Marie-Louise-Nicole de La Rochefoucauld, eldest daughter of Alexandre de La Rochefoucauld, 5th Duke of La Rochefoucauld.

+Career

-He was one of the keenest French defenders of the American Revolution, befriending and translating for Benjamin Franklin - in Paris in 1783 he and Franklin published Constitutions des Treize États-Unis de l'Amérique (Constitutions of 13 United States of America).
+He was one of the keenest French defenders of the American Revolution, befriending and translating for Benjamin Franklin – in Paris in 1783, he and Franklin published Constitutions des Treize États-Unis de l'Amérique (Constitutions of the Thirteen United States of America).
 He was also passionate about natural sciences and travelled to England, Sweden (where he became a member of the Royal Swedish Academy of Sciences), Germany, Switzerland, Italy and Savoy.
 His friends also included Desmarest, Dolomieu, Saussure, Turgot, Condorcet.
 He served as president of the Société royale de médecine and the Académie royale des sciences.
 In 1786, he was elected to the American Philosophical Society.